apache/spark/docs/howto/write-logs.rst

 Writing Logs Locally
 --------------------

-Users can specify a logs folder in ``airflow.cfg`` using the ``base_log_folder`` setting.
-By default, it is in the ``AIRFLOW_HOME`` directory.
+Users can specify the directory to place log files in ``airflow.cfg`` using ``base_log_folder``.
+By default, logs are placed in the ``AIRFLOW_HOME`` directory.

+The following convention is followed while naming logs: ``{dag_id}/{task_id}/{execution_date}/{try_number}.log``

-In addition, users can supply a remote location for storing logs and log backups in cloud storage.
+In addition, users can supply a remote location to store current logs and backups.

 In the Airflow Web UI, local logs take precedence over remote logs.
 If local logs can not be found or accessed, the remote logs will be displayed.
-Note that logs are only sent to remote storage once a task completes (including failure).
-In other words, remote logs for running tasks are unavailable.
-Logs are stored in the log folder as ``{dag_id}/{task_id}/{execution_date}/{try_number}.log``.
+Note that logs are only sent to remote storage once a task is complete (including failure); In other words, remote logs for running tasks are unavailable.

+Before you begin
+''''''''''''''''

+Remote logging uses an existing Airflow connection to read or write logs.
+If you don't have a connection properly setup, this process will fail.

 .. _write-logs-amazon:

 Writing Logs to Amazon S3
 -------------------------

-Before you begin
-''''''''''''''''

-Remote logging uses an existing Airflow connection to read/write logs.
-If you don't have a connection properly setup, this will fail.

 Enabling remote logging
 '''''''''''''''''''''''

-To enable this feature, ``airflow.cfg`` must be configured as in this
+To enable this feature, ``airflow.cfg`` must be configured as follows:
-example:

 .. code-block:: bash